|

 TUC, have published guidance on tackling workplace stress and

-an attempt to persuade employers of the need and benefit to
+attempt to persuade employers of the need and benefit to them

-them of introducing the Standards into their health and safety
+of introducing the Standards into their health and safety practices.

-measures to redesign work have disproportionately high effects
+to redesign work have disproportionately high effects on both

-on both business outcomes and the stress and mental health of
+business outcomes and the stress and mental health of their employees.

 -